ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     git checkout develop
     git submodule update --recursive
     ```
-    This command wicall check out the `develop` branch and set it to track the remote origin.
+    This command will check out the `develop` branch and set it to track the remote origin.
 It will also set the submodules (xbeam and UVLM) to the right commit.

 2. Create the conda environment that SHARPy will use.
 Change `environment_new.yml` to read `environment_macos.yml`
    if you are installing SHARPy on Mac OS X.